-If PrepU is available, this grade will be added after the minimum 73% is achieved.
+If PrepU is available, this grade will be added to achieve 73%.
 Mastery levels are set based on student/cohort progression in the program.

 PrepU assignments are to be completed by assignment due date.
 Students will continue to have access to the library of questions.
 If a student encounters technical difficulty completing an assignment, the student must contact Lippincott and provide faculty member with work order number at least 24 hours prior to closing of assignment.
 Faculty member will determine number of PrepU assignments.
-PrepU Grade, added after 73% is achieved, will be number of assignments completed at mastery level, divided by number of assignments.
+PrepU grade will be number of assignments completed at mastery level, divided by number of assignments.